A System of Knowledge,

 Peak being is that which is ultimate; for which the universe is deterministic; is a phase—all is known; in other phases it is diffuse and potential—a disposition.

-Return to the welcome page | top
+Go to the home page | top